Table of Contents

 For the brown butter icing

 - Melt butter on stovetop until brown.
 The better the butter, the easier it will be to brown.
 Many manufacturers have cheapened butters, making them harder to brown.
-When the butter has browned, remove from heat and add confectioner sugar.
-Also add cream, water, and vanilla extract.
-Mix with an electric mixer, adding more confectioner sugar or cream, until smooth and creamy.
+When the butter has browned, remove from heat and add confectioners' sugar.
+Also add cream, hot water, and vanilla extract.
+Mix with an electric mixer, adding more confectioners' sugar or cream, until smooth and creamy.4 tbsp unsalted butter, 2 cups sifted powdered sugar, 2 tbsp heavy cream, 1 ½ tsp vanilla extract, 2 tbsp hot water

 - Spread the finished icing over the warm cinnamon rolls.